-Itinerant Science teacher(s) provide instruction for advanced sciences, including Physics and Chemistry, and/ or any Science taught as Advanced Placement, to be shared between districts where needed and requested by the school districts.
-Services must be purchased on a FTE basis (324.000) not to exceed .6 FTE, to serve district students.
+Itinerant science teacher(s) provide instruction for advanced sciences, including physics and chemistry, and/ or any science taught as Advanced Placement, to be shared between districts where needed and requested by the school districts.
+Services must be purchased on an FTE basis (324.000), not to exceed .6 FTE, to serve district students.